 The Email Health dashboard widget gives you insightful and actionable feedback to help you get your emails into your contact's inbox.

-- To get started, click on the more ellipsis on the Dashboard and choose, Add widgets
+- To get started, click on the more ellipsis on any dashboard widget and click, Manage widgets

 - You'll now have access to these reports on your Dashboard